Rinthy-AI/gemm/gemm.md

 This post is a **literate program**.
 That means that this file contains a complete program within it, in addition to explanatory natural language throughout.
 All you need to do to get the source code is extract the lines in all the code blocks and concatenate them.
-Everything you need is [here][github], except for the hardware, the `nvcc` compiler, and CUDA.
+To run the code, clone [the repo][github] and run `make`.
+You need `nvcc` and CUDA.
+The compiled binary will be in the repo root and is called `gemm`.
+To play with other input and output types, matrix dimensions, transposition, and other parameters, change the `#define`s and constants in the code according to the descriptions below.

 [github]: https://github.com/Rinthy-AI/gemm